smurfie/point-and-click/docs/manual.md

 <kbd>![areas](./img/areas.png)</kbd>

-1. From here you manage the list of areas
+1. Here you manage the list of areas
-2. From here you manage the list of states of each area.
+2. Here you manage the list of states of each area.
+All areas have a default state and you can add as many as you want.
+For each non-default state, the default state parameters are taken as defaults (forgive the redundancy).
 A state contains these parameters:
+    - name
     - image
     - description
     - coordinates (x, y)